 Leukemia cells can build up in the blood or the bone marrow, taking up space from healthy cells.
 This may weaken the body’s immune system and make it more prone to infections, anemia, and bleeding.

-When symptoms appear, they may include one or several of the following:
+When symptoms appear, they

 - frequent infections

 - shortness of breath